Benign Juvenile Melanoma (BJM)

 Definition

-Benign Juvenile Melanoma (BJM) is a relatively rare form of skin condition that affects children and adolescents.
+Juvenile (BJM) is a relatively rare form of skin condition that affects children and adolescents.
 Although it’s called “melanoma,” it’s important to note that BJM is benign, meaning it’s not cancerous.
 In this comprehensive guide, we’ll break down BJM in simple language, discussing its types, causes, symptoms, diagnostic tests, treatments, and medications.
 Our aim is to make this information easy to understand and readily accessible to those seeking answers.

 Types of Benign Juvenile Melanoma: